What happens when you don't eat?

 Why We Need Food

-Did you ever hear the old saying, An apple a day keeps the doctor away ?
+Did you ever hear the old saying, An apple a day keeps the doctor away?
 Do apples really prevent you from getting sick?
 Probably not, but eating apples and other fresh fruits can help keep you healthy.
 Do you eat your vegetables?
 Maybe you do, but you may have friends who won't touch a piece of broccoli or asparagus.
 Should you eat these foods and food like them?
-The girls pictured in the Figure below are eating salads.
+The girls pictured below are eating salads (Figure below).
 Why do you need foods like these for good health?
 What role does food play in the body?

 These girls are eating leafy green vegetables.
 Fresh vegetables such as these are excellent food choices for good health.